 -Have a project you can complete within the grant year

-The applicant must be willing to provide a 20% cash and/or in-kind service match to complete sustainable watershed improvement projects.
+Applicant must be willing to provide a 20% match of cash and/or in-kind service contributions to complete sustainable watershed improvement projects

-The goal of the Stream Partners Program is to create sustainable organizations for environmental protection and restoration.
 Staff is available to assist you with organizational development and project implementation.
-Applicants are encouraged to work with their Basin Coordinator.
+Applicants are encouraged to work with your Basin Coordinator.
 They can answer eligibility questions, identify potential projects, assist with applications, and review drafts.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.